-We travel a lot (at least in our eyes).
+We travel quite a bit.
 Scott normally has to take 3-4 work trips per year (I usually go on some of them), we take a two-week hiking trip in the fall and usually go somewhere over his winter break.
 When we are home we often take day or weekend trips to the mountains to hike so we’ve learned some tips and tricks to help us stay healthy but still enjoy our time away.

 Although we normally go grocery shopping once we get to where we are going I always pack snacks for the road.
 Along with bringing any food that will spoil while we are gone I bring the following:

-- Protein Bars (some of our favorite include Kind bars and Rise bars)
+- Protein Bars (some of our favorites include Kind bars and Rise bars)

 - Rice Cakes